MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 -   Main theme(s):
-Struggle between good and evil, interior conflict in Markheim Duplicity of the uman soul
+Struggle between good and evil, interior conflict in Markheim Duplicity of the uman soul, moral ambiguity, we both have a moral/rational side and an immoral/irrational side Sometimes one side overrides the other
 > overwhelm, good and evil both strong